Help and support for creative workplaces

 • Visual arts: The NAVA Payment Standards includes recommended minimums for artists, craftspeople and designers.

-• Writers and illustrators: The Australian Society of Authors Guidelines has recommended rates of pay for book illustrations, comics, freelance writing, poetry, and public and school appearances.
+• Writers, editors and illustrators: The Australian Society of Authors Guidelines has recommended rates of pay for book illustrations, comics, freelance writing, poetry, and public and school appearances.
+The Institute of Professional Editors has guidance on hourly pay rates for editors.
 The Australian Writers Guild has industry standard rates for casual writing, theatre, television, film, documentary and corporate work.
 Access to these rates is for Guild members.

 Have we missed any?
 Email workplaces@creative.gov.au if there are others we can add to this list.